jpmcWorkers/jpmcWorkers.github.io/docs/gender/cigna.md

 ### Page Two

 * Provider Information:
-    * This is the doctor who is "prescribing" laser hair removal.
+    * This is the doctor who is "prescribing" electrolysis.
     * The "Office Information" section refers again to physician services, not electrolysis services.
     * You are probably *not* requesting Network Adequacy for this *provider.*